HuntDask/Final-Project/README.md

 As said above, I was able to join two datasets the reulgar and playoff season statistics.
 Shown below is our prelimiary preprocessing, where I was able to code in order to exclude the different statistics that were not needed on order to do our accuracy analysis in our machine lear.
 I was able able to create our SQL file in order to take out any of the other data values that were not important by checking for null values in our Querying.
 Shown below, we can see that I removed the matchup, date, and team in order to take out unneccessary data not needed for our analysis.
 It is important because we do not want to have excess data when creating our aligorithims for resampling purposes.

 ## Outline for our analysis using Pandas through Jupyter Notebook
 Thw main Jupter code I created from our datasets using pandas has been structured to analyze the Toronto Raptors team W/L. For our analysis, I am examining the two main data sets of the regular and playoff games.
 When we were asked to create a machine learning model of this Raptors data, we needed to create algorithins that were able to resample our data to help is include the most accurate data possible with the teams wins and losses.
 I was able to import the data in jupyter and do a cohesive analysis using the different coding tools we learned through pandas and Jupyter notebook.
-We aim to look at the four main algirithems are RandomOversampler(Over), Smote(Over), ClusterCentoids(Under), and Smotten(Under) in order to find the best accuracy for our data using resampling methods for the Toronto Raptors Organization.
+We aim to look at the four main algirithems are RandomOversampler(Over), Smote(Over), ClusterCentroids(Under), and Smotten(Under) in order to find the best accuracy for our data using resampling methods for the Toronto Raptors Organization.

 ## Making Our Code with Pandas through Jupyter Notebook steps
 ### Data can be found at Toronto Raptors Analysis.ipynb in our files above.